tc39/proposal-string-cooked/README.md

 The latter is very attractive; it’s the only exposed way to get something that _looks like_ the “default” behavior.
-That it’s actually different is not super obvious because for most input strings people are likely to test, it would appear as though they are.
-The combination of `raw` being present with no counterpart for the “cooked” string behavior creates a sort of pit-of-failure.
+That it’s actually different is not super obvious because for most input strings people are likely to test, it would appear as the behavior is the same.
+The combination of `raw` being present with no counterpart for the “cooked” behavior creates a sort of pit-of-failure.

 Delegating to `raw` is possible — but it requires passing the cooked strings _as if_ they were raw strings, i.e. `String.raw({ raw: strs }, ...subs)` instead of